circleci/circleci-docs/jekyll/_cci2/using-orbs.md

 ### Commands
 {:.no_toc}

-Commands are reusable sets of steps that you can invoke with specific parameters within an existing job (e.g. `checkout` and `run`).
+Commands are reusable sets of steps that you can invoke with specific parameters within an existing job.
 For example, if you want to invoke the command `sayhello`, you would pass the parameter `to` as follows:

 ```
 jobs